-AIFMs must inform BaFin about pre-marketing activities to Semi-Professional and Professional Investors in Germany within two weeks after the start of the first pre-marketing activity.
-If investors subscribe for units within a period of 18 months from the commencement of pre-marketing, the relevant distribution notification procedure must be completed.
+Non-EU AIFMs must inform BaFin about pre marketing activities to Semi Professional and Professional Investors in Germany within two weeks after the start of the first pre marketing activity by using the notification letter published on the website of BaFin.

+If investors subscribe for units within a period of 18 months from the commencement of pre marketing, the relevant distribution notification procedure must be completed.
+The same requirements apply to EU AIFM pre-marketing EU AIFs and Non-EU AIFM pre-marketing Non-EU AIFs.
+Pre-marketing vis-à-vis retail investors is not permitted.

-(a) Marketing to Semi-Professional and Professional Investors
+4.1 Marketing to Semi Professional and Professional Investors

 Fees charged for distribution permission are dependent on the statutory seat of the AIFM and AIF.
-BaFin charges a one-time fee for the notification by (i) an EU AIFM of EUR 435 per single EU AIF or sub-fund, and (ii) a Non-EU AIFM of EUR 1,545 per single EU AIF or sub-fund.
-In addition, in case of a Non-EU AIFM BaFin charges EUR 1,270 per EU AIF or sub-fund per annum.
+BaFin charges a one time fee for the notification by (i) an EU AIFM of EUR 466 per single EU AIF or sub fund, and (ii) a Non EU AIFM of EUR 1,641 per single EU AIF or sub fund.
+In addition, BaFin charges EUR 113 per EU AIF or sub fund per annum for the review of documents to be submitted annually.

-(b) Marketing to retail investors
+4.2 Marketing to retail investors

-BaFin charges a fee of EUR 1,545 per EU AIF or sub-fund notified to it.
-That fee is identical for EU AIFMs and Non-EU AIFMs.

-Note: Different rules apply to (i) EU AIFM marketing Non-EU AIFs and (ii) Non-EU AIFM marketing Non-EU AIFs.
-These are not described herein.
+BaFin charges a fee of EUR 1,641 per EU AIF or sub fund notified to it.
+That fee is identical for EU AIFMs and Non EU AIFMs.
+Note: Apart from the described marketing rules different rules apply to (i) EU AIFM marketing Non EU AIFs and (ii) Non EU AIFM marketing Non EU AIFs.
+These are not described herein